hewison-chris/agora-cl-docs/website/docs/contribute/bugreports.md

 <HeaderBadgesWidget />

-Bug reports are critical to the rapid development of the Prysm client.
+Bug reports are critical to the rapid development of the Agora-cl client.
 In order to make the process quick and efficient for all parties, it is best to follow some common reporting etiquette when filing to avoid double issues or miscommunications.

 ## Checking if your issue exists

-Duplicate tickets are a hinderance to the development process and, as such, it is crucial to first check through Prysm's existing issues to see if what you are experiencing has already been indexed.
+Duplicate tickets are a hinderance to the development process and, as such, it is crucial to first check through Agora-cl's existing issues to see if what you are experiencing has already been indexed.

 To do so, head over to the [issue page](https://github.com/prysmaticlabs/prysm/issues) and enter some related keywords into the search bar.
 This may include a sample from the output or specific components it affects.
 If this is unsuccessful, check the [issue labels index](https://github.com/prysmaticlabs/prysm/labels) for related catagories and review the tickets within.